Effect of the 2004 Indian Ocean earthquake on Thailand

-Thailand was one of the countries that was hit by the 2004 Indian Ocean earthquake and tsunami.
-Due to proximity of the Andaman coasts of Thailand situated just about 500 km east of the earthquake epicentre, the tsunami took just 2 hours to reach and strike the western coastline of the country.
-The Thai government reported 4,812 confirmed deaths, 8,457 injuries, and 4,499 missing after the country was hit by a tsunami caused by the Indian Ocean earthquake on 26 December 2004.
+Thailand was one of the 14 countries affected by the 2004 Indian Ocean earthquake and tsunami on 26 December 2004.
+It left behind unprecedented damage and destruction in six provinces of Thailand, impacting 407 villages, completely destroying 47 of them, including prominent tourist resorts like Khao Lak.
+The disaster killed about 5,400 people in Thailand, including foreign tourists.

+Tsunami

 The first location where the tsunami was noticed was on the Similan Islands, a famous diving site located about 70 km from Phang Nga town in Pha Nga province or 13 km from central Khao Lak.
-The sea around these islands when the tsunami struck was reported to have strong currents and divers underwater felt as though they were in a washing machine.
+The sea around these islands when the tsunami struck was reported to have strong currents and divers underwater felt strong turbulence.
 Some flooding also occurred inland, though no casualties were reported.

-The popular tourist resort of Phuket was badly hit.
-250 people were reported dead, including tourists.
-The tsunami struck the west coast of Phuket island, flooding and causing damage to almost all the major beaches such as Patong, Karon, Kamala, and Kata beach.
+The tsunami struck the west coast of Phuket island.
+Almost all the major beaches on Phuket’s west coast, including Kamala, Patong, Karon, and Kata, suffered substantial damage, as did some resorts and communities along the island's southern shores.

-The smaller but increasingly popular resort area of Khao Lak some 80 km north of Phuket was hit far worse with 3,950 confirmed deaths, however, the death toll in Khao Lak may have exceeded 4,500.
-The severity of the situation in Khao Lak is probably explained by the fact, that unlike the high-rise hotels of Phuket, the village of Khao Lak only had low built bungalows instead of high-rise concrete hotels.

-Khao Lak also has an extensive area of flatland only a few meters above the sea level, on which most bungalows were situated.
+Most of Khao Lak’s coastal landscape was destroyed by the tsunami.
+Some replanting programmes have been initiated and a great deal has been accomplished in the rejuvenation of surrounding foliage.
+Studies suggesting that coastal vegetation may have helped buffer the effects of the waves have ensured that replanting and maintenance of the coastal vegetation have become a priority in the reconstruction of the landscape.
 Khao Lak experienced the highest run-up of any tsunami wave height of any location outside Sumatra.
 Due to the topography of the seabed, coastline and reefs offshore, the tsunami waves piled on top of themselves and in doing so, create the infamous 'disappearing sea effect' which enticed many tourists to their deaths.
 This effect is also known as the tsunami drawback.
-Bhumi Jensen, grandson of Thailand's King Bhumibol Adulyadej was among those killed in Khao Lak.